-As the implementation of IT in companies grows As a leader of projects promoting the introduction and IT increasingly comes to support the basis of IT, the role of the project manager is important. of business management, companies are Project managers are high level professionals increasingly seeking CIOs who will draft IT who consider the effective utilization of internal strategies and play a part in company managemanagement resources, possess the ability to ment.
-CIOs are high level professionals who comprehensively manage and optimize the same, take part in the design of company management and introduce the latest information technology strategies, develop information strategies aimed as appropriate.
-As such, project managers must at creating environments which enable the possess extensive knowledge about both IT and realization of said management strategies, and business management.
-In addition, as project turn the diverse array of management knowhow managers often participate in cross-department possessed by the company into effective projects involving numerous people of different positions, they also require high level communication and leadership abilities.
+As a leader of projects promoting the introduction of IT, the role of the project manager is important.
+Project managers are high level professionals who consider the effective utilization of internal management resources, possess the ability to comprehensively manage and optimize the same, and introduce the latest information technology as appropriate.
+As such, project managers must possess extensive knowledge about both IT and business management.
+In addition, as project managers often participate in cross-department projects involving numerous people of different positions, they also require high level communication and leadership abilities.